-With proper upkeep, your air conditioner will provide worry-free service for years.
-But, similar to any other machine in your home, it will ultimately need to be replaced.
-Knowing when to get a new one is important to skip pricey repairs, expensive utility bills and interrupted comfort.
+With adequate upkeep, your air conditioner will offer worry-free service for a long time.
+But, just like any other thing in your house, it will eventually need to be updated.
+Knowing when to get a new one is key to skip pricey repairs, expensive utility bills and comfort disruptions.

-When it comes to being cool and your home’s energy efficiency, our Scott Temperature professionals have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it involves being cool and your residence’s energy efficiency, our Scott Temperature professionals have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-On average, the Department of Energy says the majority of air conditioners last for 15–20 years.
+Typically, the Department of Energy says the majority of air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s recommended to start preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for a replacement.
+It’s wise to begin preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for installation.

-How reliable is your air conditioner?
-Does it cool dependably, even on the toastiest days?
-Or is it routinely malfunctioning?
-When your air conditioner is less dependable it’s time to initiate considering getting an updated one.
+How dependable is your air conditioner?
+Does it cool dependably, even on the warmest days?
+Or is it frequently malfunctioning?
+When your air conditioner starts becoming less trustworthy it’s time to begin thinking about getting an updated one.

 Repair Costs

-Over your air conditioner’s lifetime, it’s anticipated for it to need a handful of minor repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just install a new one.
+Over your air conditioner’s life cycle, it’s normal for it to need several minor repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just get a new one.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how efficiently it consumes electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal rules.
-However, your air conditioner becomes less efficient as it gets older.
+Every air conditioner has a SEER rating, which rates how well it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal guidelines.
+However, your air conditioner becomes inefficient as it ages.

-Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are typically costlier but might pay for themselves over time through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are typically costlier but may pay for themselves over their life span through improved energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you cool when your air conditioner is running?
-Or are you constantly dialing down the temperature to keep cool?
-An aging air conditioner could have problems keeping your residence comfy due to decreased efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of operating at full speed constantly, these air conditioners run at multiple speeds to adjust your comfort.
+Are you comfortable when your air conditioner is on?
+Or are you constantly dialing down the temperature to stay cool?
+An older air conditioner may struggle to keep your home comfy due to lower efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of operating at full speed continuously, these air conditioners run at multiple speeds to fine-tune your comfort.

 Noise

 Your air conditioner should deliver cooling you can feel, not hear.
-If noise is bothering you, call us about getting a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s similar to a regular conversation.
+If noise is annoying you, ask us about installing a variable-speed air conditioner.
+Many of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a good method to maximize your energy efficiency, with very little effort required from you.
-And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust settings as necessary.
+Getting a smart thermostat is a wise method to maximize your energy efficiency, with very little effort necessary from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+The majority of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or gone and change temperatures as necessary.

-If you use an aging air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.
+If you use an outdated air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
-You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will list the refrigerant style.

 If your air conditioner is operating fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be expensive.
-That’s since Freon is only available in decreased, recycled amounts.
+However, if it ever experiences a refrigerant leak, repairing the problem will be expensive.
+That’s since Freon is only available in limited, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really add up over the years.
+If you’re still debating whether you should replace your 15-year-old air conditioner soon, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really build up over time.

-We realize that air conditioner cost is your top question.
-That’s why partnering with Scott Temperature for air conditioning installation in Lawrence and surrounding areas is simple and affordable.
-Our technicians will help you find the right option for your needs and then discuss all the possibilities.
+We know that air conditioner cost is your number one question.
+That’s why partnering with Scott Temperature for air conditioning installation in Lawrence and surrounding areas is easy and affordable.
+Our professionals will help you choose the right model for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.